AdobeDocs/experience-manager-learn.en/help/headless-tutorial/graphql/how-to/rich-text.md

 ---
 # Rich text with AEM Headless

 The Multi line text field is a data type of Content Fragments that enables authors to create rich text content.
 References to other content, such as images or other Content Fragments can be dynamically inserted in-line within the flow of the text.
+The Single line text field is another data type of Content Fragments that should be used for simple text elements.

 AEM's GraphQL API offers a robust capability to return rich text as HTML, plain text, or as pure JSON.
 The JSON representation is powerful as it gives the client application full control over how to render the content.

 ## Multi line editor